AsianKoala/purepursuit-builder/README.md

 npm start
 ```

-5. Input your waypoint values into the table
+4. Input your waypoint values into the table
-6. Type in final angle (degrees), or leave blank to automatically calculate it based on the 2 last waypoints
+5. Type in final angle (degrees), or leave blank to automatically calculate it based on the 2 last waypoints
-7. Hit generate and the Kotlin code will show up at the bottom of the page.
+6. Hit generate and the Kotlin code will show up at the bottom of the page.
-8. Paste that in for `initialPath()`